PowerShell/PSSwagger/docs/extensions/readme.md

 generateCommand | `bool` | Boolean to indicate whether a cmdlet is required or not.
 Default is true. defaultParameterSet | `string` | String value to indicate whether the specified OperationId or Definition name as the default parameter set name when multiple Operations or definitions are merged into the same cmdlet, e.g., Get and List operationIds can be combined into single cmdlet. generateOutputFormat | `bool` | Applicable to definitions only.
 Boolean to indicate whether output format file is required for this model type or not.
-Default value true.
+Default value true. clientParameters | `x-ps-client-parameters` | Client parameters for this command.
+Overrides global parameters.

 **Examples**:
 1. x-ps-cmdlet-infos on operation